harvester/harvester/enhancements/20240223-hugepage-support.md

 ## Summary

-Changes should be made to the Harvester installer, the Harvester web UI, and the underlying VM support to make it easy for users to enable use of Linux "hugepages" and to configure associated parameters.
+Changes should be made to the Harvester installer, the Harvester web UI, and the underlying VM support to make it easy for users to configure the use of Linux "hugepages" and to configure associated parameters.
 The purpose of this would be to enable customers to take advantage of potential performance gains that might be possible by making use of this feature.